karan/PlaySink/README.md

 - If they try to access dashboard without signing in, they are redirected to signin page
 - Upon registering, user is taken to the dashboard
 - An authenticated user accessing homepage, signup or signin page is redirected to dashboard.
+- Users who choose to sign in with Google, Facebook, or Twitter, will be redirected to the respective page and users have to allow us to access their information (email/name)
+- Validation is checked amoung username and password, users with same Facebook and Google emails with get an error thrown since there can't be duplicates.

 ### Facebook Login